 - Squid must be cooked either a very short time or a very long time.
 Anything in between turns it into rubber.
 Two minutes over high heat is plenty.
 Beyond that will require at least 30 minutes to an hour to re-tenderize it.

 - 12 ounces whole squid or 6 ounces cleaned = 1 standard serving.

 - One 6-inch squid weighs about 4 ounces.
 Measure the body, excluding the tentacles, and make 5 inches or less your goal for quick-cooked and larger for long-cooked.

-• Those weighing less than 10 ounces are the most desirable for tenderness.
+- Those weighing less than 10 ounces are the most desirable for tenderness.
 However, if you are looking to harvest the ink, you'll want squid longer than 5 inches.

-• When purchasing uncleaned squid to use in a recipe that specifies cleaned squid, you will need approximately 25 to 50 percent more.
+- When purchasing uncleaned squid to use in a recipe that specifies cleaned squid, you will need approximately 25 to 50 percent more.
 Up to half the body weight can be discarded during cleaning.

 - For squid that is cooked quickly, plan on 1/4 to 1/2 pound per person.
 For long-cooked dishes, count on at least 1/2 pound per person to allow for shrinkage.